-The Program List portlet (Figure 6-2) provides a high-level summary of the details for all programs in your system.
+The Program List portlet ("Figure 6-2.
+Program List portlet" on the next page) provides a high-level summary of the details for all programs in your system.
 It displays such general information as program priority, status and associated issues.
 You can personalize this portlet so that it filters records based on program name or on a project-related criterion and so that users can focus on just the data relevant to them.